-For example, regardless of their disease type, some folks may experience a course that's mild and relatively stable for many years, while others (more often those with PPMS or severe SPMS) may have a rapidly disabling course (see Chapter 13 for more on dealing with advanced disease).
-Unfortunately, no one can predict with any certainty whose MS is going to do what, which has led most MS specialists to conclude that early treatment with one of the available medications (refer to Chapter 6) is the best way to hedge your bets.
+For example, regardless of their disease course, some folks may experience very mild, stable MS (sometimes referred to as benign MS), while others may have a more rapidly disabling course (see Chapter 13 for more on dealing with advanced disease).
+Unfortunately, no one can predict for sure whose MS is going to do what, which has led most MS experts to conclude that early treatment with one of the available medications (refer to Chapter 6) is the best way to hedge your bets.
+So even if your MS appears benign at the outset, starting treatment early is your best protection against future progression.